interlock-network/interlock-docs/whitepaper.md

 Twitter, and Instagram want you to see when you scroll through 'your' feed.
 And what they want you to see, is whatever will make you re-share the content or click on an advertisement.
-You are, in effect, plugged into The Matrix &mdash; the entire cyberpunk oevre is not merely dystopic fiction, it is part prophesy and part warning.
+You are, in effect, plugged into The Matrix &mdash; the entire cyberpunk oeuvre is not merely dystopic fiction, it is part prophesy and part warning.

 Maybe you are thinking, that does not sound so bad &mdash; maybe we